Doncaster Council’s Smartlight project is a scheme to completely modernise Doncaster’s street lighting.

 Phase 1 (Mainly residential streets) - Completed

-Phase 2 (Main routes) - In progress
+Phase 2 (Main routes) - Completed

-During the light replacement, Doncaster Council will not be switching off lights.
+During the lantern replacement, Doncaster Council will not be switching off lights.
 When carrying out the replacement of the lanterns in your street, the works should take approximately 20 minutes per streetlight to complete.
 There will be some instances where additional work is necessary, which may take longer to complete.
 Please be assured that wherever possible the old street lights will remain in place, until the new LED lights are operating.

 After they have been installed it can take a few days for the lights to adjust to the optimal level for the area on our computer management system.
 Therefore, please allow for this before contacting the council if you feel there may be a problem with the installed light.

 During the first phase of smart light installation, we have identified an increased number of faults.
 This is due our computer management system now identifying these faults, rather than relaying on members of the public to report the fault to us.
 As many of the faults have been found with the electricity supply to the column (which is the responsibility of Northern Power Grid to repair), repair times may appear to take longer than before due to the increase in volume.
 However we aim to assess all reports as quickly as possible and either repair the issue ourselves, or pass the report onto Northern Power Grid to repair.

 The new lights will be more energy efficient and cheaper to run.
 They are designed to last for 100,000 hours, which means around 25 years.
 Our existing lights only last up to 6 years before they need to be replaced.
 As well as making savings, we will reduce the councils carbon footprint by 80% or 4,700 tonnes.